oskardudycz/EventSourcing.NetCore/README.md

 It is an alternative way to persist data.
 In contrast with state-oriented persistence that only keeps the latest version of the entity state, Event Sourcing stores each state change as a separate event.

 Thanks for that, no business data is lost.
-Each operation results in the event stored in the databse.
+Each operation results in the event stored in the database.
 That enables extended auditing and diagnostics capabilities (both technically and business-wise).
 What's more, as events contains the business context, it allows wide business analysis and reporting.

 In this repository I'm showing different aspects, patterns around Event Sourcing.
 From the basic to advanced practices.